suit-wg/information-model/draft-ietf-suit-information-model.md

 ## Manifest Element: Component Identifier {#manifest-element-component-identifier}

-In a heterogeneous storage architecture, a storage identifier is insufficient to identify where and how to store a payload.
+In a device with more than one storage subsystem, a storage identifier is insufficient to identify where and how to store a payload.
 To resolve this, a component identifier indicates which part of the storage architecture is targeted by the payload.
-In a homogeneous storage architecture, this element is unnecessary.

-This element is OPTIONAL and only necessary in heterogeneous storage architecture devices.
+This element is OPTIONAL and only necessary in devices with multiple storage subsystems.

 N.B.
-A manifest format MAY choose to combine Component Identifier and [Storage Location](#maniest-element-storage-location)
+A serialization MAY choose to combine Component Identifier and [Storage Location](#maniest-element-storage-location)

 Implements: [REQ.USE.MFST.COMPONENT](#req-use-mfst-component)